Srinika99/Srinika/README.md

-Hi, i am srinika.
+Hi, i am srinika.👋🏻

-A keen and enthusiastic learner.
-Looking forward on getting started with open source.
+A keen and spirited beginner.🌟

+Trying hands on open source contribution.👩🏻‍💻

 <!---